vpp-dev/vpp-release-notes/README.md

 @page release_notes_2502 Release notes for VPP 25.02

-More than 228 commits since the previous release, including 83 fixes.
+More than 230 commits since the previous release, including 84 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 25.02 release, generated as on Fri Jan 10 02:32:10 UTC 2025.
+These are the *DRAFT* release notes for the upcoming VPP 25.02 release, generated as on Sat Jan 11 02:22:27 UTC 2025.

 HIGHLIGHTS-PLACEHOLDER